A TRIUMPHANT MASTERPIECE

 Such a uniformly stupendous cast deserves mentioning by name: Rachel Cantor, McKinley Carter, Sean Fortunato, Kevin Gudahl, Derek Hasenstab, Ora Jones, Heidi Kettenring, Elizabeth Lanza, Michael Aaron Lindner, Benjamin Magnuson, Madison Olszewski, and Travis Taylor.
 The guidance of music director Brad Haak made the challenging score seem like a walk in the park, and I kindly plea for an original cast recording.

 The orchestra sat perched high above the stage; conducted by Ryan T. Nelson, the clarity of Michael Starobin’s orchestrations is what one would expect at the finest concert halls.
 As with the actors, each individual voice—the harp, the piccolo—could be distinctly heard, yet—as with the colors of a pointillist painting—they blended into seamless perfection of bold new colors arranged by the ear.
-A special acknowledgement to Nelson’s nimble work on the piano and celeste, Maria Honigschnabel’s dexterous work with that tricky Sondheim phrasing on the synthesizer, and Sharon Jones’ silky work on the English horn.
+A special acknowledgement to Nelson’s nimble work on the piano and celeste, Maria Honigschnabel’s dexterity with that tricky Sondheim phrasing on the synthesizer, and Sharon Jones’ silky sound on the French horn.

 Creating costumes based on a painting is not easy work, but Mara Blumenfeld brings them to vivid life; the dappled lighting of Philip S. Rosenberg is its own triumphant work of art, and the sound design by Dan Mead and Ray Nardelli is (and I’m not kidding) the best balance of performer and musician and sound effects that I remember in the theater—it was as if I had headphones on.
 But what is remembered most is the spectacular projection design by Mike Tutaj: The back wall is used as a sketch pad, with images either in sharp focus or blurring like a water color caught in the rain; even leaves on the island’s trees shimmer and sway—you can almost feel a breeze on your face.